 - Was your car partially in the driving lane?

 The court will then come up with a percentage of “fault” for each of you and apply it to the amount of damages.
 For instance, if you have $100,000 in losses and you are 20 percent at fault, your award may be only $80,000.
 This means you are not fully compensated for your medical bills and losses.
 So, financially you’re behind.
 Fortunately, both states allow injured people to receive damages (money) for other issues as well.

 In terms of putting a dollar amount on your pain and suffering, the ball is in your court.
 The better you document – and your attorney proves – your symptoms and lingering problems, the stronger your case.
 Some issues that can help show the court you are entitled to this type of compensation include:

 - Whether you required physical therapy, occupational therapy or another kind of rehabilitation

 - Documented bruising, swelling, scars and other symptoms

 - Whether the condition interfered with your family life

-While the court may apply the same shared-fault formula to your pain and suffering claim, the good news is that there isn't a set cap on how much you may be awarded.
-Work with an experienced personal injury attorney from the law offices of Wood, Carlton & Hudson for help with obtaining full compensation.
+While the court may apply the same shared-fault formula to your pain and suffering claim, the good news is that there isn’t a set cap on how much you may be awarded.
+Work with an experienced personal injury attorney from the law offices of Wood and Carlton for help with obtaining full compensation.